The author of the tutorial is Gordon Sisson.

 Now we will combine the two files so that the skin tones can be applied to the background painting.

-- Click on the backgroung photo and press Ctrl+A (on Windows), +A (on Macintosh) or use menu item Select -> All to select the entire image.
+- Click on the backgroung photo and press Ctrl+A (on Windows), ⌘+A (on Mac) or use menu item Select -> All to select the entire image.

-- Press Ctrl+C (on Windows), +C (on Macintosh) or use command Edit -> Copy to copy it.
+- Press Ctrl+C (on Windows), ⌘+C (on Mac) or use command Edit -> Copy to copy it.

-- Then click on the skin-tones image and press Ctrl+V (on Windows), +V (on Macintosh) or select the command Edit -> Paste to paste the other photo into it.
+- Then click on the skin-tones image and press Ctrl+V (on Windows), ⌘+V (on Mac) or select the command Edit -> Paste to paste the other photo into it.
 Both photos are now in the same file which has two layers in it.
 All you see on the desktop is the background photo.

-- Select the Brush tool (hot-key B), click on the brush thumbnail in the Options bar to get the Brush Picker, and choose a medium size, soft-edged brush.
+- Select the Color Brush tool (hot-key B), click on the brush thumbnail in the Options bar, and choose a medium size, soft-edged brush.

-- Then press X to set the foreground color to black and start painting with black brush on the face and skin to reveal the skin-tones photo from the layer below.
+- Start painting with black brush on the face and skin to reveal the skin-tones photo from the layer below.

 To refine the edges a bit, you can choose a smaller brush and zoom in on more detailed areas, if you wish.